Review and road test of the Volkswagen Golf Alltrack

 Cost of Ownership

-The Golf Alltrack looks a worthwhile option in the Golf Estate line up - for the right kind of buyer.
-Certainly, this variant furnishes you with a very specific reason why you'd choose one over an ordinary Golf Estate.
-It looks great, the pricing isn't ridiculous and the mechanicals are all solid stuff, as long as you don't take the car's off-road credentials too seriously.
+The Golf Alltrack looks a worthwhile inclusion in the Golf Estate line up, giving this deceptively spacious little wagon some much-needed extra identity.
+Choosing the Alltrack furnishes you with a very specific reason why you'd choose this estate body style over a Golf hatch.
+It looks great, the off road features are probably all you really need and the mechanicals are all solid stuff as long as you don't take the car's off-road credentials too seriously.

 Volkswagen Golf Alltrack review by Jonathan Crouch